niektovm124/image-processing-app/README.md

 # Image Processing application #
-By Ben Meadows and Toke Høiland-Jørgensen

-This application is a project assignment for the COMPSCI773 course, semester 1 2012, University of Auckland.

 The application lives in the `code/` subdirectory and is written in C++ using the Qt and OpenCV libraries.
 The `report/` subdirectory contains the LaTeX source for the accompanying report.